Illinois AG sues Chicago over police reforms

 "If the city and state can put in place policies and practices to ensure constitutional, proactive policing that actually serves to reduce Chicago's rampant violent crime problems, that would be a positive step," said DOJ spokesperson Ian Prior.
 "However, we have said repeatedly that we will not agree to or support any measure that will endanger the lives of Chicago's residents or law enforcement by eroding the rule of law or by failing to properly address violent crime in Chicago.
 We will continue to work with the city to meet those goals."

+Emanuel faced opposition from Madigan and city leaders earlier this year when his office proposed a less stringent plan for police reforms but ultimately could not reach an agreement with DOJ.

-Madigan specifically asks that the court appoint an independent monitor to oversee Chicago's implementation of the new policies and procedures and to report back to the court.
+But Madigan now asks that the court appoint an independent monitor to oversee Chicago's implementation of the new policies and procedures with court oversight.

+Former DOJ officials who worked on the federal investigation into CPD said the lawsuit was a step in the right direction.

+"My take is that it is heartening that a government actor is stepping into the void left by Sessions' abdication of his enforcement responsibilities to protect the civil rights of Chicago's residents," said Christy Lopez, who formerly served as a deputy chief in the Special Litigation Section of the Civil Rights Division at DOJ and helped lead the CPD investigation.